Qualitative properties for solutions to conformally invariant fourth order critical systems: Liouville-type theorem for non-singular solutions

 \subsection{Moving spheres method}

-We apply the moving sphere method to show that solutions $\mathcal{U}$ to \eqref{regularsystem} are radially symmetric, and we provide the classification for $|\mathcal{U}|$.
-Then, we use this expression to compute the $\mathcal{D}^{2,2}(\mathbb{R}^n,\mathbb{R}^p)$ Sobolev norm of $\mathcal{U}$ directly, and therefore conclude that classical solutions to \eqref{regularsystem} are also weak.
-The moving spheres method is an alternative variant of the moving planes method, which can also be used to obtain radial symmetry or more robust Liouville-type results for solutions to more general PDEs \cite{MR2001065}.
-Our inspiration is a moving spheres argument due to O. Druet et al. \cite[Proposition~3.1]{MR2558186}.
+We apply the moving sphere method to show that nonnegative solutions $\mathcal{U}$ to \eqref{regularsystem} are radially symmetric, that is, $u_i$ is radially symmetric for all $i\in I$.
+Furthermore, we provide the classification for each $u_i$, and, in particular, for the norm $|\mathcal{U}|$.
+The moving spheres method is an alternative variant of the moving planes method, which can also be used to obtain radial symmetry or more robust Liouville-type results for solutions to more general PDEs \cite{MR1338474,MR1223899,MR2001065,MR1369398,MR1460076}.
+Our inspiration is a moving spheres argument due to O. Druet, E. Hebey and J. V\'etois \cite[Proposition~3.1]{MR2558186}, which is based on the work of Y. Li and L. Zhang \cite{MR2001065}.

 Initially, we need to state two classification results that will be used later and whose proofs can be found in \cite[Lemma~11.1 and Lemma~11.2]{MR2001065}.
 We recall the notation $K_{z,\mu(z)}$ and $\mathcal{I}_{z,\mu(z)}$ from Subsection~\ref{subsec:kelvintransfform}.